 8. Landing Page

-This page should be optimised for conversion.
+This page should be optimized for conversion.
 Ensure the headline on the page matches your ad and that the page has an inbuilt form for the user to fill in.

 9. Track Results